gregorysantana/Link-Tracker/linktracker/README.txt

 	RewriteRule ^(.*) index.php?src=$1 [L]

-So you don't need the "?src=" part and also if you wish to make the md5 hash smaller in length just change:
+So you don't need the "?src=" part

+and also if you wish to make the md5 hash smaller in length just change:
 	$hash = md5( rand( 0, 1000 ) . rand( 0, 1000 ) . rand( 0, 1000 ) . rand( 0, 1000 ) );
 into something like this:
 	$hash = substr(md5( rand( 0, 1000 ) . rand( 0, 1000 ) . rand( 0, 1000 ) . rand( 0, 1000 ) ),0, 7);
 That will decrease the length to 7 characters --------------------------------------------------------^^

+Check out http://x-url.eu/ <- all the same features.